yowainwright/developer-ci-benefits/docs/07-unit-testing.md

 ### A TypeScript Aside

 The function below is written in TypeScript initially.
-This is done so _hopefully_, a potential failure is clear _(The function expects a number)_.
-TypeScript help define a code's interface.
+This is done so, _hopefully_, a potential failure is clear _(the function expects a number)_.
+TypeScript helps define a code's interface.
  After writing the code below in TypeScript, a text editor can be configured to quickly communicate to a developer if it is working as expected.

 ```typescript